 If you’d like to get in touch please email: firstname.lastname@example.org

 "While on a teaching sabbatical in London I was part of team of NYC editors who were eagerly absorbing British culture via magazines such as this one.
 The article about US crime was horrifying yet true, because Americans have so much fewer rights, even though we have the Constitution.
 For example, a close friend was a victim of contractor fraud in NYC - they were ripped off for more that $65,000 by an unethical contractor, George Binakis, who just disappeared after they had paid him for advances to subcontractors.
 The problem for them was that they completely trusted the thief and even after he disappeared, their first thought was for his health, thinking he might have had a heart attack (he had a pacemaker and was being treated for heart issues).
-They reached out to a brother to see if they could learn what happened to George.
-The brother, a lawyer named Patrick Paraskivas Binakis told them he had no contact with his brother and actually hung up on them when money was mentioned.
 At this point they realized they were victims of fraud and went to the police.
 But in the US it's not a crime if the money is given voluntarily, even if it is still stolen.
 The police told them they had to file a civil action - with a very low probability of ever seeing justice.
 Here in the UK, this would be handled completely differently, although the outcome may be the same.
 But at least it would be treated as a crime!
 Oh the things you learn from local magazines in London!"
 Peter Jenks

 Feature teaser: The horrible truth about internships